ArlsD/ArlsD/README.md

-- 👋 Hi, I’m @ArlsD
+- 👋 Hi, I’m Arlene Dsouza
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in DevOps & SRE Roles
-- 🌱 I’m currently learning AWS & DevOps Course
+- 🌱 I’m currently working on various DevOps Tools
 - 💞️ I’m looking to collaborate on anything to do with DevOps and AWS
 - 📫 How to reach me, its simple leave me a message at arlenedsouza84@gmail.com